mountainMath/doodles/content/posts/2019-08-01-on-vancouver-population-projections.markdown

 More transparent models would also be helpful, especially given how high the stakes are when the dwelling targets are set too low.
 It would be helpful if planners, maybe in conjunction with economists, could explain better what consequences different planning scenarios may likely have for the region, so the politicians and the general public can make better decisions on how the region should grow.

-In our highly regularized environment it is prudent to develop better metrics that can be updated regularly and that help inform of region-wide housing shortages, as well as more localized housing shortages within the region.
+In our highly regulated environment it is prudent to develop better metrics that can be updated regularly and that help inform of region-wide housing shortages, as well as more localized housing shortages within the region.
 Recently [Nathan Lauster](https://twitter.com/LausterNa) and I set out to [draw up an outline of how such metrics could be constructed](https://doodles.mountainmath.ca/blog/2019/06/12/simple-metrics-for-deciding-if-you-have-enough-housing/), a task we are planning on following up on with more concrete metrics and code that implement them.

 As usual, the code for the analysis is [available on GitHub](https://github.com/mountainMath/doodles/blob/master/content/posts/2019-08-01-on-vancouver-population-projections.Rmarkdown).